 Spear Phishing Prevention

-You should do all of these, always, but most importantly, treat every email as potential phishing attack.
+You should do all of these, always, but most importantly, treat every email as a potential phishing attack.

 Luckily, I am on a good mission, but I am not the only one sending spear phishing emails.
-Organisations should be concerned, because the threat is real, and nobody is safe.
+Organizations should be concerned, because the threat is real, and nobody is safe.
 However, I can see my work getting harder.
 Our customers are becoming more aware as they learn to detect and report all kinds of phishing emails.
 Security awareness training is currently the most effective way to mitigate the threat of spear phishing attacks.